mhjlam/Skincut/readme.md

 * 1 GB memory (minimum for Windows 8)
 * DirectX 11.0 compatible video card

-Probably works under Windows 7 too.
+Probably also works on Windows 7 with some minor modifications.

 ## Build requirements